hyperledger/besu-docs/docs/public-networks/how-to/use-configuration-file/profile.md

 For private network operators who want to minimize confusion by setting sensible defaults, Besu provides an enterprise/private profile.
-This profile is designed to handle specific use cases for private network operators.
+This profile handles specific use cases for private network operators.See the [enterprise/private profile on GitHub](https://github.com/hyperledger/besu/blob/8b64023a121ea996ef60e4b7e2299c5807683f90/config/src/main/resources/profiles/enterprise-private.toml) for the custom settings.
-See the
-[enterprise/private profile on GitHub](https://github.com/hyperledger/besu/blob/8b64023a121ea996ef60e4b7e2299c5807683f90/config/src/main/resources/profiles/enterprise-private.toml)
-for the custom settings.